seppinho/haplogrep-cmd/README.md

 If you want to use our web service, please click [here](https://haplogrep.i-med.ac.at/app/index.html).

+## Phylogenetic Trees
+The haplogroup classifications in Haplogrep are based on the revised tree by [Dür et al, 2021](https://www.mdpi.com/1422-0067/22/11/5747/htm), which is an update of the latest [PhyloTree](http://phylotree.org/) version 17 by [van Oven, 2016](https://www.sciencedirect.com/science/article/pii/S1875176815302432) based on the work of [van Oven & Kaiser, 2009](https://onlinelibrary.wiley.com/doi/10.1002/humu.20921).

+## Cite us
+If you use HaploGrep, please cite our latest [Haplogrep2 paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw233) or the initial [Haplogrep paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/humu.21382).

 ## Available Tools
 Currently two tools are available.

 * [Classify](#haplogrep-classify) allows to classify input profiles (hsd, fasta, VCF) into haplogroups.
 * [Distance](#haplogrep-distance) calculates the distance between two haplogroups.

-## Used Phylogenetic Trees
-The haplogroup classifications are based on the revised tree by [Dür et al, 2021](https://www.mdpi.com/1422-0067/22/11/5747/htm) - which is an update of the latest [PhyloTree](http://phylotree.org/) version 17 by [van Oven, 2016](https://www.sciencedirect.com/science/article/pii/S1875176815302432) based on the work of [van Oven & Kaiser, 2009](https://onlinelibrary.wiley.com/doi/10.1002/humu.20921).

-## Cite us
-If you use HaploGrep, please cite our latest [Haplogrep2 paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw233) or the initial [Haplogrep paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/humu.21382).

 ## HaploGrep Classify
 ### Run HaploGrep Classification with test data